 It is an antibiotic that fights some bacteria in the body.

-This medication is used to treat infections such as urinary tract infections , toxoplasmosis, and others.
+This medication treats urinary tract infections, toxoplasmosis, and others.

 If you experience any of the following serious side effects, stop taking Sulfadiazine and seek emergency medical attention or contact your doctor immediately:

-- Allergic reactions such as difficulty breathing, closing of the throat, hives , swelling of the lips, face and tongue.
+- Allergic reactions such as difficulty breathing, the closing of the throat, hives, and swelling of the lips, face, and tongue.

 - Blood in the urine.